KineticLensman/KineticLensman.github.io/_posts/2020-05-02-environments.md

 ## Environments in `JKL` 1.0

 The `EVAL` method takes an `env` object as an argument - these contain a C# dictionary that maps symbols to values.
 Symbols and their values are added to an `env` by the `def!` special form.
+When a symbol is encountered during evaluation, `JKL` searches for the symbol's value using the `Find` method of the local `env`.

 The first `env` is created by the top-level REPL, before any builtin functions and other startup values are loaded.
 During evaluation, additional `env` objects are created:
 * By `fn*`, to bind argument names and their values.
 These `env` objects are stored with the functions themselves, providing `JKL`'s closure mechanism